Dang straight! We make it easy to add images to your quiz – upload your own pictures or use our Google and Pexels options.

 Any questions about uploading images, finding the perfect video clip, cropping, all sorts of stuff?

 Just ask us down on support chat.
-You’ll see myself, my co-founder Boris and our entire dev team – we’re all on support.
+You’ll see me, my co-founder Boris and our entire dev team – we’re all on support.

 We don’t outsource that – so you’ll get us all racing to answer your questions.